MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/format-pane.md

 If you have a custom visual created with an older API and you want to migrate to the new format pane, or if you're creating a new custom visual:

-1. Set the `apiVersion` in your *pbiviz.json* file to `5.0` or later.
+1. Set the `apiVersion` in your *pbiviz.json* file to `5.0.0` or later.

 2. For each object name and property name in *capabilities.json*, create a matching formatting property.
 The formatting property should have a `descriptor` that contains an `objectName` and `propertyName` that matches the object name and property name in *capabilities.json*.

-The `objects` properties in the capabilities file still have the same format and don't need to be changed.
+The `objects` properties in the capabilities file still have the same schema and don't need to be changed.

 For example, if the `circle` object in your *capabilities.json* file is defined like this: